 Skin rashes can vary in qualities such as colour, texture, and pattern.
 You might start by asking: Do you currently or have you recently had any rashes on your skin?
 If the client's response is affirmative, ask: Do you have any rashes now?
 Additional probes may include: Region: Where is it?
 Radiation: Has it spread?
 Understand: Do you know what is causing it?
 Timing: When did it start?
 What were you doing when it started?
 Provocative: What brings on the rash?
 Palliative: What makes it better?
 Quality: How would you describe the rash?
 Quantity: How bad is it?
 Treatment: Have you treated it with anything?
 Did it help?
 Identifying skin rashes involves many considerations.
 With experience, you will begin to recognize common rashes and their morphology.
 Consider whether the rash is acute (new onset) or chronic (lasting more than 6 weeks) as this will give you important information about the timeline and possible exposures or underlying conditions.
 Many environmental exposures can cause skin rashes like contact dermatitis, a skin condition characterized by swelling, pain, redness, and sometimes lesions.
 Plants, insects, chemicals, plastics, detergents, pesticides are all possible causes.
-Thus, it is important to ask the client questions surrounding these factors such as have you had a recent change in the soap/body wash, lotions or laundry detergent that you use or have you been gardening or walking in the woods or long grass?
-Infections like scabies, lice, fleas, and pruritus.
+Infections like scabies, lice, fleas, and bed bugs can also cause rash and pruritus.